jrihon/Ducque/README.md

 `$ pip install scipy` | `$ conda install -c scipy `
 #
-Daedalus runs on `sys`, `os` and `json`.
+Daedalus also employs `sys`, `os` and `json`.
 These are built-in libraries, so no need to install these additionally.
 The other python scripts are accompagnied when installing **Daedalus**.

 ## Acknowledgements